What Expenses Can a Tradesperson Claim on Tax?

 - 51–100 hours per month — £18/month

-For most sole traders the simplified rate is easier to administer and the difference in tax saving is modest.
+For most sole traders the simplified rate is easier to administer.
+The difference in tax saving versus calculating actual costs is usually modest.

 Bank Charges and Finance Costs